-Cost of capital is the cost for a business but return for an investor.
+Cost of capital is the cost for a business but the return for an investor.
 There are various factors that can affect the cost of capital.
-Broadly, factors can be classified as ‘fundamental factors’ and ‘economic and other factors’.
-Fundamental factors are market opportunities, capital provider’s preference, risk, and inflation.
-Other factors include Federal Reserve policy, federal surplus and deficit, trade activity, foreign trade surpluses and deficits, country risk and exchange rate risk.
+Broadly, factors can be classified as fundamental, economic, and other factors.
+Fundamental factors are market opportunities, capital provider preference, risk, and inflation.
+Other factors include Federal Reserve policy, federal surplus and deficit, trade activity, foreign trade surpluses and deficits, country risk, and exchange rate risk.

 Fundamental Factors affecting Cost of Capital

 Unquestionably, the most fundamental price deciding factor for anything in this world is the law of demand-supply.
 The cost of capital is also not away from this fundamental law.
 When the demand for capital increases, the cost of capital also increases and vice versa.
 The demand is influenced greatly by the available market opportunities.
 If there are a lot of production opportunities in the market, more and more entrepreneurs will explore those opportunities to create profitable ventures.
 Entrepreneurs, then, would require capital to implement their business ideas.
 So, the cost of capital is directly related to the market opportunities available in the market.